Thursday,

 If your fire extinguisher has passed the maintenance period without being serviced, things can happen that may prevent your extinguisher from working properly when needed.

 For one, the rubber that helps seal the cylinder and valve connection will break down.
-If your fire extinguisher is frequently exposed to extreme, direct heat, have the rubber replaced often.
+If your fire extinguisher is frequently exposed to extreme, direct heat, replace the rubber often.
 Remember, a compromised seal can cause your extinguisher to leak.

 The valve stem is another crucial component that's affected when fire extinguishers expire.
 It is the key to discharging the extinguishing agent, so if it gets compromised, your fire extinguisher might not work during an emergency.